 Nova Scotia Health Visitor Restrictions

-- palliative care patients approaching end of life
+- Palliative care and other patients nearing end of life*

 Important information for family caregivers, primary support people